gazpachoking/trainaspower/README.md

 ## Execution

-Run `poetry run python main.py` from the checkout directory.
+Run `poetry run trainaspower` from the checkout directory.

+### Crontab
+If you want to set it up in crontab, you have to get the path to the executable.
+Run `echo $(poetry env info --path)/bin/trainaspower` to get the full path, which you can then enter into crontab.